-This will force many difficult conversations and will be a series of day-long sessions with the key department heads, executives, and superintendents.
+This will force many difficult conversations and will be a series of full day sessions with the key department heads, executives, and superintendents.
 Cutting 10% is easy.
 Cutting 50% to survive is difficult.
 Cutting the right 50% to survive the thrive is the magic if it comes to that.

 You will have to rigorously discuss, weight, and rank people on the value of their skill set, their capacity to handle huge workloads, their adaptability, their versatility, their resilience, their loyalty, their runway, their attitudes, etc. Like the nuclear option, hope you don’t have to ever use it but the planning process is invaluable.

 Remember that each cut will be a morale hit, whether it is 10% or 30% of the workforce.
 Prepare to cut deep once if you have to, rather than subject your culture to death by 1,000 cuts.